In today’s Roborock vs. Roomba comparison review, we want to find out which is the best brand for what cleaning needs.

 Roomba is a top player here and is among the first vacuums to have the auto-resume function.
 Both the 980 and i7 have a recharge and resume function, and so do Xiaomi and Roborock.

-That takes us to the next aspect; capacity.
+That takes us to the next aspect, which is capacity.
 The higher the capacity, the longer the runtime.
-Roomba 980 has a 3300mAh battery which lasts an average of 120 minutes whereas the i7 steps down to a 1830mAh battery that does 75 minutes.
-Xiaomi and Roborock carry the day here with enormous 5200mAh batteries which can do 150 minutes on a single charge.
+Roomba 980 has a 3300mAh battery, which lasts an average of 120 minutes.
+The i7 steps down to 75 minutes.
+Xiaomi and Roborock carry the day here with enormous 5200mAh batteries, which can do 150 minutes on a single charge.

 Navigation and mapping